 The Department of Theatre Arts was officially created in 1972 by founding chairman Dr. Jack Cogdill upon the opening of the Rockefeller Arts Center.
 In 1977, the Mummers name was no longer used for the Mainstage Season.
 In 2000, a generous donation resulted in the creation of the Walter Gloor Mainstage Season.

-Use the links below to view our theatre seasons from the past.
-Click here to view our current season.
+Use the links below to view our theatre and dance seasons from the past.